If you’re sick and it’s not an emergency, you should visit a family doctor (or ‘general practitioner’ – GP).

 The cost of a visit will be lower if you’re enrolled with the GP, because the government subsidises the fee.

-Some general practices join a ‘low cost access’ programme run by their primary health organisation.
+Some general practices join a Very Low Cost Access (VLCA) programme run by their primary health organisation (PHO).
 This means they get extra government funding to keep their fees at low levels.

-From 1 July 2015, all children under 13 are eligible for free general practice visits, both during the day and after-hours.
-Not all GPs may provide free visits, so check with your GP first.
+All children under 13 are eligible for free general practice visits, both during the day and after-hours.
+This is being extended to 13-year-olds as well from December 2018.
+Not all general practices may provide free visits, so check with your general practice first.

 Community Services Cards and High Use Health Cards

-If you're visiting a medical centre where you’re not enrolled, you’ll pay less if you have a Community Services Card or High Use Health Card.
-(If you are enrolled at the centre, your fee will already be lower because it is subsidised by the government.)
+If you're visiting a general practice where you’re not enrolled, you’ll pay less if you have a Community Services Card or High Use Health Card.

 After-hours care usually costs more.